Earned Income Tax Information

 The New Brighton Tax Office is responsible for the collection of all Borough and School District real estate taxes.
 The current millage rates are 29 mills for the Borough and 71.9627 mills for the School District.
 Borough tax bills are sent out every February 1 with February and March as the discount period.
 School District tax bills are sent out every July 1 with July and August as the discount period.
 Partial Payments are accepted for both Borough and School District real estate taxes in four equal payments at face.
 Unpaid School District taxes will be filed with the Tax Claims Bureau of Beaver County at the end of March each year and unpaid Borough taxes will be filed with the Tax Claims Bureau of Beaver County at the end of December each year.

 The Tax Collector, Brooke Fortune, may be reached at (724) 843-0270 or by visiting the tax office located on the first floor of the Borough Municipal Building.
 Office hours are Monday, Wednesday, and Friday from 10:30 AM to 1:30 PM and the second and fourth Saturday of the month from 10:30 AM to 1:30 PM.
-Office hours vary during summer months.
+Modified summer hours will begin on Monday, June 19, 2023 with the office being open every Friday from 10:30 AM to 4:00 PM and the second and fourth Saturday of each month from 10:30 AM to 1:30 PM.
+Appointments are recommended and can be scheduled by emailing the tax collector at firstname.lastname@example.org.

 Per Capita Tax Collection